Why Insurance License Reciprocity Matters in 2026

 Q: Can I sell insurance in another state without a non-resident license?
 A: No. Selling insurance in a state where you are not licensed is illegal and can result in fines, loss of your resident license, and even criminal charges.

 Q: How long does it take to get a non-resident license?
 A: Most full-reciprocity states process applications within 5-15 business days through NIPR.
-States requiring additional exams may take 4-8 weeks.
+Fingerprint states such as Florida and California can take 3-6 weeks because of the print appointment and background-check turnaround.

 Q: Do I need to live in a state to sell insurance there?
 A: No. That is the entire purpose of a non-resident license.
 You can sell insurance in any state where you hold a valid non-resident license, regardless of where you live.